alphagov/notifications-python-client/DOCUMENTATION.md

 If you omit this argument, the client will set your default email reply-to address for the notification.

-### Upload a document

-You can upload a document to link to from an email notification.
+### Send a document by email

+Send files without the need for email attachments.

+Upload a document, then send recipients a link to download it.

+To enable this function for your service [contact the GOV.UK Notify team](https://www.notifications.service.gov.uk/support).

+####Upload a document

-The document must be a PDF file smaller than 2MB.
+The document you upload must be a PDF file smaller than 2MB.

-To upload the document, pass the file object as a value into the personalisation argument.
+Pass the file object as a value into the personalisation argument.
 For example:

 ```python
 from notifications_python_client import prepare_upload